 What’s the best house survey type for your potential new home?
 A full building survey, a homebuyer’s report, or something else?
-We outline the choices available for every type of home.

 We asked our RICS surveyors to give you some tips and advice on choosing the best house survey.

 Is a Valuation the Same as a Survey?

 In a word, no. If you’re buying a property with a mortgage, your lender will ask for a valuation.
 Usually you will need to pay for this yourself.
 The valuation forms part of the bank or building society’s consideration of whether to lend you the money to buy the house.